Skip to main content

 You return signed in, and the user appears in your organization.

-Just-in-time (JIT) provisioning: the first SSO sign-in creates the account, assigns the default role, and adds it to the matching-domain organization.
+Just-in-time (JIT) provisioning: The first SSO sign-in creates the account, assigns the default role, and adds it to the matching-domain organization.
 Later sign-ins reuse the same account.

 How your team signs in